flanagancd68/talmidimway/content/commentary/revelation/2022-07-26-maranatha-revelation-22/index.en.md

     -   In our world, God is concealed.

         -   Exo 33:20 But," he said, "you cannot see my face, for man shall not see me and live."
+        -  1Co 13:12-13 For now we see in a mirror dimly, but then face to face.
+Now I know in part; then I shall know fully, even as I have been fully known.
+[13] So now faith, hope, and love abide, these three; but the greatest of these is love.

     -   In the messianic Era, everyone will know the Lord that He is real, but He won't be fully visible.